3cqs-coder/SymBot/docs/README.md

 In addition to instance management, SymBot Hub provides two unified views that aggregate data across all running instances:

 - **Active Deals** — view all active deals across every instance in a single table.
 Filter by instance or bot, adjust the refresh interval, and take actions directly from the Hub including closing, pausing, resuming, cancelling deals, and stopping bots.
 Clicking on a pair opens a TradingView chart for that symbol.
+Deals paused automatically by SymBot due to order verification failures are highlighted distinctly from manually paused deals.

 - **Bots** — view all bots across every instance in a single table, including the exchange each bot is assigned to.
 Toggle bots on or off directly from the Hub without navigating to each instance individually.